AutoJenny/blog/docs/README.md

    - [Schema Reference](database/schema.md)
    - [Direct SQL Management](database/sql_management.md)
    - **Assistant Config:** See `assistant_config.env` for the database connection string used by the assistant/tools.
+   - **Robust DB Connection:** All get_db_conn functions reload `assistant_config.env` using dotenv_values for every call, ensuring the correct database is always used.
+See CHANGES.log and sql_management.md for details.
    - [Migration Guide](guides/migration.md)
    - **Deprecation Notice:** SQLAlchemy ORM and Flask-SQLAlchemy have been fully removed.
 All database operations now use direct SQL via psycopg2.
    - **Workflow Field Mapping**: Post development fields can now be mapped to workflow stages and substages via the [Settings Panel](/settings).
 The current mapping is always visible in the [Live Field Mapping Table](/docs/view/database/schema.md).